Diarrhea: Cancer-related causes and how to cope

 As you start to feel better, you can slowly adjust your diet back to your normal fare.

 If changes to your diet aren't reducing your discomfort from diarrhea, your doctor might prescribe medications to offer you relief.
-Don't take any over-the-counter medications without checking with your doctor first, because some can cause dangerous side effects in people getting treatment for cancer.
+If you are currently receiving chemotherapy, don't take any over-the-counter medications without checking with your doctor first, because some can cause dangerous side effects in people getting treatment for cancer.

 Common medications for cancer-related diarrhea include: